Skip to main content

 Gusto is the best starting point for very small teams payroll takes minutes, benefits administration is built in, and the interface is simple enough that non-HR people can run it.
 BambooHR becomes the better choice around 20-50 employees when you outgrow basic payroll and need performance management, PTO tracking, and proper employee records.

 It comes down to company size and complexity.
-BambooHR is built for 10-500 employees fast 2-week setup, intuitive interface, employees actually use it.
+BambooHR is built for 10-500 employees fast 2-week setup, intuitive interface, employees use it.
 Workday is built for 1,000+ employees global compliance, advanced people analytics, workforce planning.
 If you need to present headcount analytics to a board, choose Workday.
-If you need a tool your team will actually enjoy using, choose BambooHR.
+If you need a tool your team will enjoy using, choose BambooHR.

-BambooHR: $6-12/employee/month (Core $6-9, Pro $9-12).
+BambooHR: $10-25/employee/month (Core $10, Pro $17, Elite $25).
 Gusto: $6-12/employee/month.
-Rippling: $8-15/employee/month for HR + IT.
+Rippling: $8-15/employee/month for HR and IT.
 ADP: $10-20/employee/month depending on modules.
 Workday: $8-17/employee/month but requires $50K-500K+ implementation investment.
 Most platforms quote custom enterprise pricing published numbers are starting points.

 Yes.
 Gusto has grown well beyond payroll to include benefits administration (health, dental, vision, 401k), PTO tracking, onboarding checklists, employee self-service, time tracking, and basic performance reviews.
-It is still payroll-first, so for dedicated HR features like advanced performance management or workforce planning, you would be better served by BambooHR or Rippling.
+It is still payroll-first, so for dedicated HR features like advanced performance management or workforce planning, you'd be better served by BambooHR or Rippling.

 HRIS (Human Resource Information System) handles core employee records, benefits admin, and compliance BambooHR is a classic HRIS.
 HRMS (Human Resource Management System) adds payroll, time tracking, and sometimes recruiting Gusto and Rippling sit here.
 HCM (Human Capital Management) is the enterprise layer adding talent management, workforce planning, and advanced analytics Workday is the benchmark.
 Most companies start with HRIS and graduate up as they grow.

 Cloud HR platforms range from 1 day (Gusto basic payroll) to 18 months (full Workday HCM suite).
 BambooHR: 2-4 weeks for Core.
-Rippling: 1-2 weeks for HR + IT.
+Rippling: 1-2 weeks for HR and IT.
 ADP: 4-12 weeks depending on modules.
 Workday: 6-18 months plus dedicated implementation team.
 Implementation time correlates with company size and module count factor in data migration from existing systems and employee training.

 How We Tested & Scored